xtuml/bridgepoint/doc-internal/notes/162_dts0101036706/162_editor_code_dump_dnt.md

 4.1  The plug-ins that make up the xtUML Editor shall be available in the public xtuml/editor repository on github.
 4.1.1  The JUnit test plug-ins shall be included.
-4.1.2  The licensing bits in the core OS-specific fragments shall not be included.
-4.1.3  The generated java shall be included.
+4.1.2  The generated java shall be included.
 Compiled Java class files shall not.

 4.2  Mentor Graphics proprietary IP not specifically part of the xtUML Editor code base shall not be distributed.